Exclusive Stories from Dr. Goodall and co-author Gail Hudson

-From childhood, through her groundbreaking research in the forests of Gombe, to her worldwide travels today supporting the Jane Goodall Institute’s mission to protect threatened chimpanzee habitat and educate new generations of young people around the world, Dr. Goodall’s stories show her fascination with and love of the plant kingdom and the amazing people who work with them.
+From childhood, through her groundbreaking research in the forests of Gombe, to her worldwide travels today supporting the Jane Goodall Institute’s mission to protect threatened chimpanzee habitat and educate new generations of young people around the world, Dr. Goodall’s stories show her fascination with and love of plants and the amazing people working to protect them.

 Through Dr. Goodall's, "Where in the World is Dr. Jane?" blog learn how you can, after being inspired by the stories in Seeds of Hope, join in the effort to protect plants and trees.

 Protecting Plants Blog

 Through her worldwide travels, Dr. Goodall has had the great fortune to learn so much about what every individual can do to help protect plants and trees.
 Read through the posts below to learn what Dr. Goodall suggests and join her in the effort to save these important species.